flenniken/collections/docs/overviews.md

 Users login with an email and a password.
 You add and remove users manually.
 Admin users see debugging controls in the UI.

-# Create or Edit User

-You create or edit a Collections user with the aws cognito console.

-todo:
-* temp password user must change on login
-* you can delete or disable users
-* there are options for verifying a users email

 [⬇ ────────](#Contents)

-# Deploy

-The deplog script copies the changed files to S3 and invalidates them.

-The CloudFront cache control setting determine how long the file is pulled from the cloudfront cache.
-The default is 24 hours.
-Once the time has expired, cloudfront looks in S3 for new content.

-You can issue CloudFront invalidation requests every time your site is updated so the new files are removed from the cache.
-The deploy script does this.

 # Service Worker